AssassinMaeve/SpaceShooter/README.md

 # SpaceShooter

 SpaceShooter is a 2D space shooter game developed in Java.
-The game features a scrolling background, player-controlled spaceship, and various enemies.
-The objective of the game is to survive as long as possible while destroying enemy ships and avoiding obstacles.
+The game features a scrolling background, player-controlled spaceship, and obstacles.
+The objective of the game is to survive as long as possible while destroying and avoiding obstacles.

 ## Getting Started